endoflife-date/endoflife.date/products/zerto.md

 Support for Zerto always require an active maintenance contract and is divided into two phases.

-As each new Zerto version is released, older versions approach their End of Bug Fixes and End of Support Life:

 End of Bug Fixes: commercially reasonable efforts for a solution will be taken, but new bugs will not be resolved, unless they are critical.